-Students may make confidential reports to Pastoral Counselors and/or Certified Counselors assigned to the Counseling Center.
+Professional Counselors assigned to the UCA Counseling Center are confidential resources and do not report incidents.
 This can be done in person or via telephone.
-Pastoral Counselors and Certified Counselors in their capacity and function do not make identifiable reports of incidents to the Official On-Campus Resources unless the student specifically requests them to do so; however, UCA encourages counsellors, if and when they deem it appropriate, to inform students they can report incidents of crime to UCAPD, which can be done directly or anonymously through the facilitated anonymous reporting process as outlined below.
+Pastoral Counselors and Certified Counselors in their capacity and function do not make identifiable reports of incidents to the Official On-Campus Resources unless the student specifically requests them to do so; however, UCA encourages these counsellors, if and when they deem it appropriate, to inform students they can report incidents of crime to UCAPD, which can be done directly or anonymously through the facilitated anonymous reporting process as outlined below.